conestack/yafowil/README.rst

 Dependencies
 ------------

 Yafowil aims to have no dependencies to any framework.
-It utilizes ``Node`` from ``zodict``.
-And so it has flimsy dependecies to ``zope.location``.
+It utilizes the ``node``
+package.
 It also does not know about data-storage, but offers you a hook to add your handler.

 Tired of inventing widgets again and again after switching the python framework Yafowil is intentionally written framework-independent.
 By just feeding it with configuration it can be used and extended in most of existing python web frameworks.
 Zope, Pyramid and Django are hot candidates.

+Integration packages such as ``yafowil.zope2`` or ``yafowil.webob`` are providing neccessary hooks to specific frameworks.

 Example
 =======